 Reason: 01 — Incompatible Welding Metals

-Some welders use incompatible and cheap metals to save a few bucks or due to negligence.
+Some welders use incompatible and cheaper metals to save a few bucks or due to negligence.
 Not all metals are ideal for use as fillers for welding a particular type of metal.

 For example, you can’t weld aluminum to steel, titanium to steel, carbon to stainless steel, etc.